 Controlling your distance with your wedges is one good way to help you lower your scores.
 Many golfers find it tricky to improve in this area because they don’t practice adequately, and secondly, when they practice, it is always ineffective.
 A launch monitor helps you accurately measure your wedge distances.
 It would be best if you took advantage of the technology by understanding how far precisely you hit with each shot.

 You can practice wedge distance in two ways: randomized and blocked or a mixture of the two.
-Firstly, select stretches of 40-100yards, then start to feel the kind of a swing it would take to land the ball to each selected yard.
+First, select 40-100-yard stretches, then start to feel the kind of swing it would take to land the ball to each established yard.
 Hit 5-10 shots to each target consecutively.
 Secondly, you can randomly test yourself.
 Select specific yardages from one shot to the next and check how close you can land the ball to the number.
 That improves your distance control.

 Experiment with changes

-The good thing with having reliable information about your golf ball flight is that you can make slight changes to your swing and analyze the results.
+The good thing about having reliable information about your golf ball flight is that you can make slight changes to your swing and analyze the results.
 Note that it is through experimentation that you will improve and evolve as a golfer.
-You can implement small changes in your grip, alignment, ball position, stance, etc. Then you can check what kind of improvements they yield in your ball flight.
-For instance, some players find out that they can hit the ball further and make better contact when they grip down on the club’s shaft slightly.
-Using modern technologies, you can experiment more, analyze your results, and track your progress to make better decisions.
+You can implement small changes in your grip, alignment, ball position, stance, etc. Then, you can check what improvements they yield in your ball flight.
+For instance, some players find out they can hit the ball further and make better contact when they slightly grip the club’s shaft.
+Using modern technologies, you can experiment, analyze your results, and track your progress to make better decisions.

 Evaluate your equipment

-When it comes to evaluating your equipment, you can try using different golf balls and see what matches your swing.
+When evaluating your equipment, you can use different golf balls to see what matches your swing.
 You can borrow demo clubs from your local golf course and take time to find out if the modern irons and drivers will make any reasonable changes in your performance before you purchase.
-You can sometimes save yourself some money when you find out that the newest club isn’t suited to your swing.
+You can sometimes save yourself some money when you discover that the newest club isn’t suited to your swing.
 At times, you will find out that what you were using was limiting your performance and needing advanced equipment to up your game.
 Therefore, it is best to evaluate your equipment to make better choices.

 Measure your progress